EwenG/replique.el/README.md

 `M-x replique/browser`

 Use `C-c C-e` to evaluate a Clojurescript form, `C-c C-l` to load a Clojurescript file in the REPL and `C-c M-n` to change the REPL namespace.

+<> ### Going further

+<> Checkout the default keymap, the Replique interactive commands and the REPL api.

+## Using multiple sessions

+To start multiple REPL sessions in the same JVM process, use `M-x replique/repl` multiple times, using the same directory.
+Replique will keep at most one Clojure REPL and one Clojurescript REPL active at the same time.
+Use `M-x replique/switch-active-repl` to change the currently active REPL.

+Multiple JVM processes can be started simultaneously.
+Use `replique/switch-active-process` to change the currently active process.
+Symbolic links can be used to start multiple JVM processes simultaneously for the same project.

+## Clojurescript and cljc support

+Replique supports autocompletion and [Eldoc](https://www.emacswiki.org/emacs/ElDoc) style socumentation for Clojurescript with the limitation that autocompletion does not work for interop calls.

+Clojurescript code can be evaluated in the browser, optionaly in the context of a web application.
+Others javascript environments are not currently supported.

+When Clojurescript files get loaded, they are compiled to disk and then loaded in the Clojurescript environment.
+By default, Replique compiles Clojurescript files in the *target/cljs* folder.
+The compilation output folder can be customized using the *project.clj* file:

+`{:replique {:cljs-compile-path "%s/cljs"}}`

+Including *%s* will splice the *:target-path* into this value.

+Loading *.cljc* files (see [reader conditionals](http://clojure.org/guides/reader_conditionals) requires that both a Clojure and a Clojurescript REPL are started.
+Replique will load *.cljc* files simultaneously in the Clojure and the Clojurescipt REPL.
+Autocompletion candidates for *.cljc* files are computed using the Clojure runtime, unless the cursor is in a *#?cljs* reader consitional.

 ## License